 If you’re looking for the ultimate zero-drop trail shoe, the Altra Lone Peak 9 is our top choice.
 Every iteration of the Lone Peaks have been on our best trail runners list (and best hiking shoes guide) for years thanks to their airy feel, grippy outsole, and ergonomic foot shape.

-The 9’s are an excellent version of the Lone Peaks, giving what we’ve always loved about these shoes.
+The 9’s are an excellent version of the Lone Peaks, giving both long-time fans and newbies a lot to love.
 They have a cushy sole that offers a good balance between ground feel and protection.
-A natural foot shape with a huge toe box gives our piggies lots of room to wiggle.
-The midfoot is narrow but soft, and a newly-added set of lace holes at the ankle offer a highly customizable lacing pattern for this version.
+A natural foot shape with a huge toe box has plenty of room for our piggies to wiggle.
+The midfoot is narrow but soft, and an extra set of lace holes at the ankle offer a highly customizable lacing pattern for this version.

-There are lots of details to love, though.
-Traction gets an upgrade for more reliable grip on steep uphills and downhills.
-Mesh on the tongue helps them dry fast, so they vent exceptionally well on hot and dry hikes.
-Altra also adds a gaiter attachment loop at the front of the shoe to help keep debris out.
+The 9’s mix up the traction, and we love the change.
+While still preserving their MaxTrac pattern, the lugs are in slightly different position that offers more reliable grip on steep uphills and downhills.
+Mesh on the tongue helps them dry fast, venting exceptionally well on hot and dry hikes.
+Altra also adds a gaiter attachment loop at the front of the shoe to lock down gaiters tightly to the shoes and help keep debris out.

-The main knock on these shoes is that they aren’t as durable as others on this list.
-It’s the reason they rank lower – our pairs were looking rough at only 200 miles.
-The updated heel cuff isn’t as cushioned or comfortable as the prior version, which means there’s a longer break in period and they aren’t as comfy out of the box.
+The main knock on the Lone Peak 9’s is a long-time issue: durability.
+It’s the reason they rank lower – our pairs were looking rough at only 200 miles, with fabric blowing out at the toes and the TPU overlays lifting off.
+The updated heel cuff isn’t as cushioned or comfortable as the prior version, which means there’s a longer break-in period.
 And, Lone Peaks remain one of the heavier pairs we reviewed compared to other trail runners.

 Additionally, zero-drop shoes aren’t for everyone.
 Keep in mind that going from higher heel-to-toe-drop footwear to a zero-drop shoe often requires a bit of a transition period to avoid injury, so make sure to account for this if you haven’t used zero-drop shoes before.

-That said, the Lone Peaks are tough to beat when it comes to reliable traction and breathable uppers.
-We recommend them to anyone who wants a comfortable, roomy, and affordable running shoe with a natural feel.
+That said, the Lone Peaks are a winner when it comes to ground feel, an ergonomic step, reliable traction and breathable uppers.
+We recommend them to anyone looking for a comfortable, roomy, affordable, toe-friendly running shoe.

 Best For: Mixed terrain